What’s the RRSP deadline for 2022?

 There are a few different ways to approach RRSP contributions.

 An RRSP can be a powerful tool for retirement savings.
-Before deciding if and when you should contribute to an RRSP, check how much RRSP contribution room you have left, because over-contributing can result in a tax penalty.
+Before deciding if and when you should contribute to an RRSP, check how much RRSP contribution room you have left using the tool below, because over-contributing can result in a tax penalty.
 Consider what you currently have socked away for retirement and whether a tax-free savings account (TFSA) might be a better option for you.

 You can also check where you fall within the Canadian federal and provincial tax brackets to estimate how much income tax you’ll owe without RRSP deductions.
 If you need help with retirement planning, consider talking to a financial advisor.